dagilis/boot-challenge/README.md

 We would like you to model an account service according to REST guidelines.
 It should be able to create, access, find accounts and to be able to transfer money between them.
+Covered basic minimal requirements, but there is a long list of improvements which would be great to implement :)

 ## How to launch